 Bicycle Parking Facility Standards

-Showers and Lockers for Bicycle Commuters
+Showers and Lockers for Bicycle Commuters:

 Bicycle Repair Stations:

 In 2011, Champaign, Urbana, MTD, and the University purchased bicycle repair stations to be strategically placed around the Champaign-Urbana community.
 There are now nine repair stations in the community, including three on campus.
 The Campus Bike Center maintains two of the on-campus repair stations, and an academic unit installed and maintains the third.
 Maintaining the stations includes posting stickers on each station with instructions for use, with a phone number to report broken or missing parts, and then dispatching a staff person to replace or repair missing or broken parts.
-The picture to the right is an example bicycle repair station.
-The university should consider adding 3-4 additional repair stations across campus, particularly in high-density bicycle parking areas such as residence halls.
+At the end of the year 2023, there are 17 bicycle repair stations spread across the campus to give equidistant access to all the commuters or users.

 Education

-Incoming Students
+Incoming Students: Bike safety video(s) , Educational bike tours of campus, Presentation to all incoming students, faculty, and staff, Handouts/tabling at resource fairs, Bicycling information included in Student Handbook, Information in all welcome packets for new students, faculty, and staff, Information in parent newsletter, parent handbook, or other communications targeting students’ parents or families, All faculty and staff are required to complete a sustainability training, which includes transportation.
+The F&S TDM department participates in monthly Illinois Human Resources (IHR) new employee orientation programs to promote the alternative modes of transportation available on campus.
+F&S TDM holds several educational tabling and bicycle related events on campus every year.
+This excludes Campus Public Safety, Campus Recreation, Dean of Students, and University Housing's bicycle education efforts.
+Incorporated educational videos to the Bike.Illinois.edu website, which also contains information on campus bike center, bicycle related events, bicycle registration, bike safety, rules of the road, bike maps, etc.